-Whirlpool: Arson arrests over 48-trailer £2m fire at Peterborough HQ
+Pair charged with arson over £2m fire at Whirlpool's Peterborough HQ

 No-one was injured in the blaze and none of the company's buildings were affected.

-Cambridgeshire Police have now said three people have been charged "in connection with a large-scale arson in Peterborough two years ago".
+Cambridgeshire Police has now said three people have been charged "in connection with a large-scale arson in Peterborough two years ago".

 A 21-year-old man from the city and a 17-year-old boy have been charged with arson causing damage worth £754,871 to HGV trailers and their contents, as well as criminal damage to white goods belonging to Hotpoint.